Brad Mondo

-Brad Gesimondo, commonly known as Brad Mondo (born October 28, 1994), is an American hairstylist, entrepreneur and social media personality.
+Brad Gesimondo (born October 28, 1994), commonly known as Brad Mondo, is an American hairstylist, entrepreneur and social media personality.

 Early life

-Mondo was born in Franklin, Massachusetts on October 28, 1994.
+Mondo was born in Franklin, Massachusetts in 1994.
 He has two brothers, Eric and John.
 In his childhood, he followed in his father's footsteps as a hairstylist.
-He started his YouTube career at the age of 12 and was a sales associate with Calvin Klein.
-Brad is openly gay.
+He started his YouTube career at the age of 12, and was a sales associate with Calvin Klein at 16.

 Career

 Mondo became popular through his "Hairdresser Reacts" videos on social media and educational videos on hair styling.
 He has also styled celebrities such as Charli D'Amelio, Vanessa Hudgens, Heather Marks, and Shay Mitchell.

 Mondo founded the hair care products brand XMondo Hair in 2019 and launched XMondo Color in November 2020.
 He won the Hair Influencer of the Year award at the 2020 American Influencer Awards.